 According to the Post

 The MTA has signed a ten-year lease for the Campbell Apartment with Scott Gerber.
 Who runs The Gerber Group, a company that owns bars in several hotels, thanks to a partnership with Starwood Hotels.
 The group runs New York outposts like Irvington in The W Union Square, Kingside in the Viceroy Central Park.
 And Whiskey Blue in the W New York: they, too, know how to make a bar into a phenomenon.
 And plan to apply these talents to their latest acquisition.

-Admirers of the cocktail den and its ability to transport patrons to a different era don’t need to worry that the Gerber Group will turn it into a techno-music-blasting nightclub, though.
-Gerber (whom you may recognize from an episode of CBS’s Undercover Boss) told the Post that he hopes to “keep the upscale speakeasy look and feel of its predecessor.”
+Gerber told the paper that the spot needs to updated, and we’ll re-open it as a “fresher, better Campbell.”
+Admirers of the cocktail den and its ability to transport patrons to a different era.
+Need not worry that the Gerber Group will turn it into a nightclub, though.
+Told the Post that he hopes to “keep the upscale speakeasy look and feel of its predecessor.”

 “We want to bring the place back to what we feel it should be,” he told the Post.
 “It’s such an iconic bar, but I have neglected us.”
 They hope to have the revived Campbell Apartment ready to receive visitors in August.